hzope6/hzope6.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Excited to share that our paper
+Excited to share that our paper on advancing LLM capabilities to formulate optimization problems is now available!